Ruben-Armas/public/wp-content/plugins/akeebabackupwp/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+* eeba Backup 7.9.2
+* Improved error reporting on application error
+* [HIGH] Backup widget appears in a multisite's blogs, where the plugin is not available.
+* [MEDIUM] Sometimes not choosing a forced backup timezone could result in an error setting up a CRON job
+* [LOW] Third party S3 implementations (e.g. DigitalOcean Spaces) send malformed HTTP headers which cause the post-processing to stop

+* eeba Backup 7.9.1.1
+* [HIGH] Internal CronExpression error setting up and running WP-CRON jobs

+* eeba Backup 7.9.1
+* [HIGH] Potential deadlock initialising the backup engine
+* [HIGH] TypeError setting up a WP-CRON job
+* [MEDIUM] HTTP PUT might fail on some servers
+* [LOW] opcache_invalidate may not invalidate a file
+* [LOW] Would not work on 32-bit versions of PHP

 * eeba Backup 7.9.0
 * Support for files and archives over 2GiB (JPA file format 1.3)